SkeldJS/Hindenburg/docs/Writing Plugins/Chat Commands.md

 * Parameters surrounded by `<>` indicate a required parameter, and cannot come after an optional parameter.
-* Parameter names ending with `...` indicate that the parameter consumes the rest of the message.
+* Parameter names ending with `...` indicate that the parameter consumes the rest of the message, and must come last.

+**Hindenburg will throw an error and your plugin will fail to load if the command syntax is invalid.**

-##### Note that commands are purposely kept pretty simple to make it as easy as possible for players to understand the commands properly, keep this in mind while writing commands.
+**Commands are purposely kept very simple to make it as easy as possible for players to understand the commands properly, keep this in mind while writing them yourself.**

 ### Callback
-The function body acts as a callback function for when a player uses the command, it takes in 2 arguments.
+The function body acts as a callback function for when a player uses the command.
+It takes in 2 arguments:

 * A simple `context` argument consisting of information about where the command came from and who called it, as well as supplying a useful `.reply` method to easily